kmega/Python-Intership/README.md

 # Chapter One

-Solution has to be opened and then compiled to run.
-To exit program simply click red exit button.
+Compile to run.
+Click exit button to close.

 # Chapter Two

-Solution has to be opened and then compiled to run.
-There are five commands: -add, -edit, -remove, -list and -exit.
+Compile to run.
+Use commands: -add, -edit, -remove, -list and -exit.

 # Chapter Three

-Solution has to be opened and then compiled to run.
+Compile to run.
+Wait about five seconds to get the answear.